 FACTBOX-What Britain wants from the EU on trade

-Britain unveiled a tough negotiating mandate for talks with the European Union on Thursday, underlining its desire for future economic and political independence that pits London on a collision course with Brussels.
-Here are some key sections from the mandate document:
+Britain has unveiled a tough negotiating mandate for talks with the European Union, underlining its desire for future economic and political independence that pits London on a collision course with Brussels.

+Here is a link to the mandate document: https://www.gov.uk/government/publications/our-approach-to-the-future-relationship-with-the-eu Below are some of the key sections:

 TIMING The two sides have until June to get what London's negotiating team called "the broad outline of an agreement" to be finalised by September, otherwise Britain would head for an Australian-style agreement, a looser trading arrangement.

-FINANCIAL SERVICES Britain said it wants "legally binding" obligations on access to the European Union financial market coupled with arrangements for maintaining trust as rules evolve.
+FINANCIAL SERVICES Britain said it wants legally binding obligations on access to the EU financial market coupled with arrangements for maintaining trust as rules evolve.

 A trade deal with the bloc should provide a "predictable, transparent and business-friendly environment" for cross-border financial services activities, Britain said.
 "The agreement should include legally binding obligations on market access and fair competition," the document said.

-Britain also said it wants arrangements to allow regulators on both sides to cooperate and build "enduring" that can deal with rules as they "evolve".
+Britain also wants arrangements to allow regulators on both sides to co-operate and build "enduring" confidence that can deal with rules as they evolve.
 The mandate says that Britain has left the bloc with the same rules as in the EU, thereby providing a "strong basis" for concluding the assessments on time.

-STATE AID "The agreement should ensure that the UK and EUs state owned enterprise operate in a fair and transparent manner and do not discriminate against businesses in the other party when buying and selling on commercial markets," the document said.
+STATE AID AND SUBSIDIES "The agreement should ensure that the UK and EU's state owned enterprises operate in a fair and transparent manner and do not discriminate against businesses in the other party when buying and selling on commercial markets," the document said.

 "These provisions should apply to business enterprises where the state has significant control through full, majority or minority ownership."
-REGULATION
+Britain will have its own regime of subsidy control, the document says, and the agreement should include an obligation on both parties to notify the other every two years on any subsidy granted within its territory applying to goods or services.

+REGULATION "The agreement should include provisions on good regulatory practice and regulatory co-operation, in relation to business activities," the document said.

 "The agreement should include reciprocal commitments not to weaken or reduce the level of protection afforded by labour laws and standards in order to encourage trade and investment," the document said.
 "The agreement should recognise the right of each party to set its labour priorities and adopt or modify its labour laws."

-Britain also said it should not be required to follow EU standards and the agreement with the EU should not constrain its tax sovereignty in any way.
-FISHING
+Britain also said it should not be required to follow EU standards and that the agreement with the EU should not constrain its tax sovereignty in any way.
+CUSTOMS

+Britain said the agreement should provide for streamlined customs arrangements covering all trade in goods in order to smooth trade while also ensuring customs authorities are able to protect their regulatory, security and financial interests.
+"Acknowledging the practical constraints of 'roll-on roll-off trade', it should include measures to minimise delays at the border associated with customs clearance," it said.

+SERVICES The document says the agreement should provide for "balanced and reciprocal market access" for services.

+MARKET ACCESS "The agreement should provide liberalised market access for trade in goods.
+The provisions on market access should be comprehensive and ensure there are no tariffs, fees, charges and quantitative restrictions on trade in manufactured and agricultural goods between the UK and the EU, where goods meet the relevant rules of origin; and should ensure that Special Agricultural Safeguards are not applied to goods traded between the parties."

+" ... it should facilitate trade and address non-tariff barriers for UK exports to the EU - such as import and export licensing restrictions - and vice versa" FISHING

-Britain wants to a separate agreement on fishing alongside its free trade deal with the European Union, with annual negotiations on dividing up the total catch.
-The government said the agreement must respect Britain's status as an independent coastal state from the end of this year, and cover access to UK and EU waters, fishing opportunities and future cooperation on fisheries management.
+Britain wants a separate fishing agreement alongside the trade deal, with annual negotiations on dividing up total catch.
+The government said the agreement must respect Britain's status as an independent coastal state, and cover access to UK and EU waters, fishing opportunities and future cooperation on fisheries management.

-"Fishing opportunities should be negotiated annually based on the best available science for shared stocks," the document said.
-Britain said it would no longer accept the existing "relative stability" mechanism for sharing fishing quotas as it was outdated.
-Instead the government wants to use the principal of zonal attachment which it said better reflects where fish live and is the basis for the EU's fisheries agreement with Norway.
+"Fishing opportunities should be negotiated annually, based on the best available science for shared stocks," it said.
+Britain said it would no longer accept the "relative stability" mechanism for sharing fishing quotas as it was outdated.
+Instead the government wants to use the principle of zonal attachment which it said better reflects where fish live and is the basis for the EU's fisheries agreement with Norway.

+INTELLIGENCE SHARING "The UK is open to negotiating a Security of Information Agreement covering classified information, if the EU requires it.

+"The agreement should provide a framework and set out the mechanisms for the UK and EU to exchange classified information.
+Such an agreement would facilitate, but not mandate, the exchange of classified information."
+DATA

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)